Demarcus Ayers

 Demarcus Ayers (born July 7, 1994) is an American college football coach.
 He is the offensive quality control coach at North Texas.
-He is a former professional gridiron football player who was a wide receiver in the National Football League (NFL), Canadian Football League (CFL), Alliance of American Football (AAF), and XFL.
-He played college football at Houston, and was drafted by the Pittsburgh Steelers in the seventh round of the 2016 NFL draft.
+He is a former professional football player who was a wide receiver in the National Football League (NFL), Canadian Football League (CFL), Alliance of American Football (AAF), and XFL.
+He played college football for the Houston Cougars, and was selected by the Pittsburgh Steelers in the seventh round of the 2016 NFL draft.

 College career

-Ayers was Houston's starting kick returner in his freshman season and was named to the 2013 American Athletic Conference (AAC) First-team as a kick returner.
+At the University of Houston, Ayers was the Cougars' starting kick returner in his freshman season and was named to the 2013 American Athletic Conference (AAC) First-team as a kick returner.
 He had 37 returns for 1,021 yards, breaking a Houston freshman record.

 In 2014, in his sophomore season, he had 33 receptions for 335 yards and two touchdowns at receiver.
 He also made 34 returns for 592 yards at kick returner.

 In 2015, in his junior season, Ayers led the AAC in receptions with 97 and ranked sixth in the nation in receptions.
 He totaled 1,221 receiving yards, 18th in the nation.
 He was named to the AAC first-team at both wide receiver and kick returner.